Patient education: Heel pain (caused by plantar fasciitis) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Evaluation of foot and ankle pain in the child or adolescent athlete
+Foot and ankle pain in the active child or skeletally immature adolescent: Evaluation

 Overview of running injuries of the lower extremity